houghtos/AWS/README.md

 Uploads single file or all files in a specified directory S3 along with calculated MD5sums.

-Will first generate a file containing the MD5sum value of the object to be uploaded (e.g. file.txt.md5).
-Will then Upload the MD5 file and remove it from your local machine.
-Following this, will upload the desginated file which the MD5 was calculated for.
+Generates text file containing the MD5sum value for an object (e.g. file.bam.md5).
+Subsequently uploads object and text file and then removes the MD5 text file from your local machine.
+Subsequently annotates the uploaded object's metadata with the MD5sum value.

 ## Required Python packages: